tkhkokd/Notes/AWSConfigurations.md

 )
 ```

 - Job: is a remote operation.
-Created and managed using the Jos HTTPS API, AWS CLI or AWS SDKs.
+Created and managed using the Jos HTTPS API, AWS CLI or AWS SDKs
 - Job document: JSON document.
 Containing descriptions of the remote operations to be performed by the devices.
-Stored in S3 bucket.
+Stored in S3 bucket

-- Target: target devices or groups of devices.
+- Target: target devices or groups of devices
 - Protocols: MQTT/HTTP SigV4/HTTP TLS

-- Job execution: target starts an execution of a job by downloading the job document.
+- Job execution: target starts an execution of a job by downloading the job document

-- Snapshot job: a single job, not continuous.
+- Snapshot job: a single job, not continuous

-- Continuous job: a continuous job.
+- Continuous job: a continuous job
 - Rollouts:
 - Presigned URLs: for time-limited access to data in job document.

 ### Message Broker

 - Publish & Subscribe broker service

-- Sends and receives messages to and from AWS IoT.
+- Sends and receives messages to and from AWS IoT

-- A client can send messages, specifying a topic URL, all the clients subscribing to the topic receives the message.
+- A client can send messages, specifying a topic URL, all the clients subscribing to the topic receives the message
 - Protocols: MQTT/HTTP/MQTT+Websocket

 ### Worlflow

 First, a device has to subscribe to topics in order for the device to start performing jobs.

+Use AWS SDK or AWS CLI.

 1. Device comes online and subscribe to ```notify-next``` topic.
 2. Call the ```DescribeJobExecution``` MQTT API with jobId ```$next```